Can You Get a SBA Loan With a Felony?

 Can You Get an SBA Loan With a Felony?

 Yes, you can get an SBA loan with a felony in some cases.
 However, if your felony is “moral turpitude,” such as burglary, kidnapping, robbery, or fraud, in most cases, you will be rejected.
-Sometimes, in the case-by-case, lenders will analyze how long ago you committed your offense and maybe approve an SBA loan.
+Sometimes, in case-by-case situations, lenders will analyze how long ago you committed your offense and maybe approve an SBA loan.

 SBA loan